L4Z3RC47/vr-up-forever/README.md

 ###### Configuring an attract screen

-By default rendering will stop and you'll get either a paused game screen or just black on your external monitor when the headset is not mounted (on someones head).
+By default rendering will stop and you'll get either a paused game screen or just black on your external monitor when the headset is not mounted (on someone's head).
 To get around this you'll need to modify the OVRManager script to allow for running in the background.
 To do this find the 'runInBackground' bool and set it's value to 'true'

 ``` C#
 internal static bool runInBackground = true;